Confronting Grand Challenges in Environmental Fluid Mechanics: Multiphase flow

 An alternative to a full three-dimensional rheological model for granular materials is the depth-averaged model~\cite{Gray2014}.
 Here, the Saint-Venant shallow water equations are generalized, with one spatial dimension remaining in the governing equations.
 Although they are significantly easier and faster to implement numerically, one loses all information on the interior of the flow.

-A different approach in studying dry granular flows is generating and using experimental data.
-Laboratory and field experiments can show some truly unexpected behavior of particle dynamics; great examples of this are granular fingering~\cite{Pouliquen1997}, booming sand dunes~\cite{Hunt2010} and Faraday heaping~\cite{VanGerner2007}.
+A different approach for studying dry granular flows is generating and using experimental data.
+A real-life experiment can show some truly unexpected behavior of particle dynamics; great examples of this are granular fingering~\cite{Pouliquen1997}, booming sand dunes~\cite{Hunt2010} and Faraday heaping~\cite{VanGerner2007}.
 The key to success is to represent all relevant physical processes and length-scales accurately in a scaled-down laboratory version of a full-scale environmental or industrial flow.
 Here, the use of effective non-dimensionalization is critical in order to identify dominant physical processes.

 A wealth of experimental data on dry granular flows can be used to validate numerical simulations or test theoretical models.
 However, in order to do so effectively, data reduction needs to occur efficiently to deduce key properties and not get lost in big data sets.
 Experimental data may be limited in accuracy due to potentially small signal-to-noise ratios, or could be acquired with a larger than ideal spatial or temporal resolution.
 However, with the accessibility and affordability of high-speed cameras and advanced acquisition tools, the quality of experimental data improves year after year.
-A limitation in collecting experimental data is its granular nature; a small change in position of one single grain in the initial condition may create a completely different outcome.
+A limitation in collecting experimental data is its granular nature; a small change in position of one single grain in the initial condition may create a completely different outcome, {as illustrated in Fig.~\ref{fig:DryMultiphase}(a)}.
 As a result, despite carefully controlled laboratory conditions, repeatability may be a concern and extensive data sets and even statistical analysis may be necessary.

 A significant complication in acquiring experimental data is related to the opaqueness of dry granular materials, and the inability to look inside a dynamic flow.
 There are well-tested methods to probe immersed particulate flows, for example using refractive index-matched methods where a laser sheet and an interstitial fluid can reveal the dynamical behavior.
 Dry particulate materials can be probed with X-Ray tomography, but this technique works only for quasi-steady set-ups, as it takes a significant time to acquire data~\cite{Weis2017}.
 Dry particulate flows in motion can be probed with Positron Emission Particle Tracking techniques~\cite{Parker2017}, but statistically significant data is difficult to obtain as there is only one tracer.
 The complication is that with all these techniques we only collect kinetic data on the velocity and position of individual particles, while we are not able to measure dynamic data revealing internal stresses and forces between particles.